TaylorFries/TAYLOR-FRIESEN-IS24-full-stack-competition-req97073/README.md

 ### Actual Fun Note
 I have a cat named Ringo Starr and he has also helped a lot in the building of this app.

-### less fun note
-I was really hoping to do better at this challenge.
-I believe I got a lot of the elements working that you were looking for but in the last moment I found a fun error I dont know how to fix.
-I was also planning on doing all the bonus material but I simply ran out of time.
-Thank you for the oppertunity and please enjoy a decent submission.